 What To See at the Moscow Winter Festival

-Besides sampling Russian traditional wintertime foods, like bagels, jam, and tea, visitors to the Winter Festival in Moscow will be able to view Russian ice sculpture, take troika rides, and play games.
+Besides sampling Russian traditional wintertime foods, like bagels, jam, and tea, visitors to the Moscow winter festival will be able to experience many local cultural events.

 Ded Moroz, Old Man Frost, and Snegurochka, the Snow Maiden, make appearances at the Winter Festival, too.
 The city sparkles with decorations that light up the night, and New Year's trees contribute to the festive atmosphere.

 Past Russian Winter Festivals in Moscow have included displays of large, culturally significant ice sculptures.
 Over the years, the ice sculptures have included animals, cathedrals, a giant valenki, and an enormous ruble coin.
 There's a large-scale ice chess game that takes place between Moscow and London, which also hosts a Russian Winter Festival.
 The huge chess pieces, carved from ice, are a tradition with both festivals.

 Other features of the Moscow winter festival, like fur fashion shows and balalaika concerts, draw diverse crowds.
 You never know what aspects of Russian culture you'll encounter during the Russian winter, and the displays are sure to be larger than life.

 What To Do at the Moscow Winter Festival

 Some activities at the festival hearken back to Russian days of old but are still present in today's culture.
 Sledding, with or without snow, is a favorite game at the Moscow Winter Festival.
 Swings, replicas of those used in 16th-century Russia, are also put to use.